 If you are unsure as to whether a medicine will affect you, it is always best to ask your GP or, alternatively, pharmacists should be fully aware of the possible side-effects of the products they are selling.

 There is such a variety of medicinal drugs and illegal products available that their effects on motoring can differ immensely depending on what has been taken, but can range from loss of spatial awareness to hallucinations and blackout.
 As previously mentioned, however, the best policy is not to take any substance which could negatively affect your driving ability.

 insurethebox wants its drivers to always drive safely and aims to help as much as possible by offering driving hints and tips having analysed the telematics data gathered as part of the insurance policy.

-The in-tele-box fitted to your car cannot tell us whether you have been drinking alcohol or have taken drugs but it will be able to detect any major changes in your driving style if it is affected by illegal substances.
+The black box fitted to your car cannot tell us whether you have been drinking alcohol or have taken drugs but it will be able to detect any major changes in your driving style if it is affected by illegal substances.